 A key point to remember is that batteries are designed to discharge and recharge.
 Maintaining a constant state of full charge is not good for your battery.
 Allowing the battery to lose charge before charging it up again supports its operational strength, keeping it performing optimally for much longer.

 So, with all of that in mind, what’s the verdict?

-No, it’s not recommended that you leave your golf cart plugged in all the time.
-Although automatic chargers are designed to prevent over-charging, there is still the risk of the circuit breaker tripping, which would result in damage to your battery’s cells.
-Plus, if the charger loses AC power from the outlet, it will start pulling power from your batteries, which is both counter-productive and damaging.
+No, it’s not recommended that you always leave your golf cart plugged in.
+Although automatic chargers are designed to prevent over-charging, circuit breaker tripping is risky, damaging your battery’s cells.
+Plus, if the charger loses AC power from the outlet, it will start pulling power from your batteries, which is counter-productive and damaging.